kampark7/kampark7.github.io/index.md

-# Welcome to my Page
+# Welcome to Kamryn Parker's Page

 Please see my projects and/or coursework below that correspond with my areas of expertise.